ligma-dragon/p2p-chat/README.md

 # ***p2p-chat***
 *uses iroh library to establish a QUIC(udp connection)*

-iroh is a library that helps establishing a QUIC-udp connection.Uses rust tokio as env.
+iroh is a library that helps establishing a QUIC.Uses rust tokio as env.

 Follow this to implement this by yourself:
 (First Clone the repo and go to the folder)